Tibalomium/Tibalomium/README.md

 ### Hi there 👋

+Mobile app development student currently doing an internship at zocom.

 <!--
 **Tibalomium/Tibalomium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.